New Scams To Watch Out For In Thailand 2026

 Dating App and Investment Scams

-Call center scammers are also very active online especially with dating applications like Tinder Bumble and Thai Friendly The scammers work in teams using sophisticated scripts in order to build a connection with the victims They build rapport with the target and then introduce investment or business opportunities or request money to help with medical bills or emergencies Trust based scams are extremely common online but they also occur offline.
+Call center scammers are also very active online, especially with dating applications like Tinder, Bumble, and Thai Friendly.
+The scammers work in teams using sophisticated scripts in order to build a connection with the victims.
+They build rapport with the target and then introduce investment or business opportunities, or request money to help with medical bills or emergencies.
+Trust-based scams are extremely common online, but they also occur offline.

 Online Dating Scams By Thais